Rudderless: Plot

-Two years later, Sam has removed himself from his former life and is now living on a sailboat on a lake, far from home, having taken a job as a contractor's assistant and for the most part drinking away his free time.
-His habits are causing habitual lateness and annoying his employer, who cautions Sam about repeated lateness.
-Getting up to relieve himself from the side of the boat has caught the chagrin of the governing board of the lake and the "wrath" of Alaird Dupree (because it is openly visible to other tenants and the small seafood restaurant nearby), the agent acting on behalf of the board.
-It is clear he dislikes Sam, and the feeling is very much mutual.
-Going for a drink with some coworkers after his day of working, he hides the details of his previous life and his true identity from everyone, even making up humorous stories about his past.
-(He tells his coworkers that he "fingered" Gotti and is in the protection of the Federal Witness Protection Program), Sam notices that "The Trill" tavern hosts open mic events for musicians.
+Two years later, Sam has removed himself from his former life and is now living on a sailboat on a lake.
+He works as a contractor's assistant and continues to drink in his free time.
+His drinking leads Sam to show up to work late, and Sam's boss cautions him.
+Going for a drink with some coworkers after his day of working, he hides the details of his previous life and his true identity from everyone.
+Sam then notices the tavern hosts open mic events.

-Returning to the marina, he encounters his ex wife waiting for him, who says she is moving to Tulsa and is now the mother of a new son.
-She requires his signature to place their former house up for sale.
-She has also brought the remainder of Josh's possessions—demo discs, instruments and gear—which Sam emphatically states he has no room for on his tiny sailboat.
-Emily tells him she was certain he would want it because they had played music together since Josh was younger.
-Hours pass after Emily leaves.
-He tries his best to ignore the collection of his son's possessions over a meal.
-He storms over to where Emily had left it beside the road and begins to place it in a dumpster but stops, noticing the notebooks and discs, and begins to listen to them back on the boat, and read through the collection of lyrics and writings Josh left behind.
+Returning to his boat, he encounters Emily waiting for him, who is requesting his signature to sell their former home.
+Emily is moving to Tulsa and is now the mother of a new son.
+She has also brought the remainder of Josh's music possessions, reminding Sam that Josh and he used to play music together.
+When Emily leaves, Sam begins to place Josh's possessions in a dumpster but stops, noticing the notebooks and discs.
+Sam begins to listen to them back on the boat and reads through the collection of lyrics and writings Josh left behind.
 He even begins to teach himself some of his son's material.

 After work the next day, Sam decides to perform "Home", one of Josh's songs, at The Trill, and catches the attention of Quentin (Anton Yelchin), a young guitarist who was excitedly moved by the performance.
-The next day, Quentin brings Sam coffee and food and discusses the previous night performance, stating he believes there are other songs, and if there are, they could perform them together.
-Sam declares he is not interested, and continues to listen to more and teach himself his son's material.
+Quentin tries to convince Sam to perform them together, but Sam declares he is not interested.